mchmarny/eventmaker/README.md

 dist/eventmaker stdout --file conf/thermostat.yaml
 ```

-The file parameter can be local or a URL (e.g. [thermostat.yaml](https://raw.githubusercontent.com/mchmarny/eventmaker/master/conf/thermostat.yaml)).
+The file parameter can be local file path or a remote URL (e.g. [thermostat.yaml](https://raw.githubusercontent.com/mchmarny/eventmaker/master/conf/thermostat.yaml)).
 For more information about all the flags and commands supported by the `eventmaker` use the `--help` or `-h` flag

 ```shell
 dist/eventmaker -h